 Wonder what other herbs are easy to grow?
 Try these for some serious flavor 😉

-If you’d like fresh dill throughout the summer, plant in stages, so once the first crop goes to seed you have the next one coming right up.
-Plant the first sowing in early spring, as soon as you can work the soil, the second at the end of spring, and the last one at the end of summer.
+If you’d like fresh dill throughout the summer, plant in stages.
+Once the first crop goes to seed, the next one will come right up.
+Plant the first sowing in early spring, as soon as you can work the soil, the second at the end of spring, and the last at the end of summer.

 Dill is NOT an indoor herb!
 If you don’t have an outdoor garden, you can grow some dill in window boxes or in large pots on your patio or balcony.